 Ethan Agarwal founded Aaptiv in 2015.
 If you haven’t heard of the mobile fitness app, then you aren’t one of the 200,000 users who have subscribed in the last 2 years.
-With $39.5M raised and 62 employees hired in the last year, the growth trajectory of the startup is undeniable.
+With $52.1M raised and 100+ employees hired, the growth trajectory of the startup is undeniable.
 In this interview with the inspiring yet down-to-earth founder, learn:

 - How his father inspired his journey as an entrepreneur

 - Why hiring from your network is vital in the early days

 - The benefits of being a solo founder in 2018

 - And how a laser sharp focus on one aspect of his startup helped him raise

 Q: Every founder has a reason for beginning their company, and no two are the same.
 What inspired you to start Aaptiv?

 Ethan: Well, my Dad started a company in ’94, took it public, and then sold it.
 Since then, he’s started several more companies.
 I knew for a while that I wanted to do the same.
 I started my career in investment banking at Lehman Brothers, working on M&A and IPO’s.
 I then went to Wharton for my MBA.
 After graduating, I spent some time at a hedge fund, then worked at McKinsey for three years before starting Aaptiv.
 The idea that entire time was to have a deep understanding of how companies work.
 By studying both the qualitative and quantitative side of business over the course of my career, I was able to apply that knowledge to Aaptiv from the start.